Warren1001/ighe/README.md

 Now you use a combination of Gambling, Akara, and the Horadric Cube to get everything you need.

-New Cube Recipes:
+## New Cube Recipes

-- For anything that is numerical, counting is done with runes.
+For anything that is numerical, counting is done with runes.
 El Rune is 1.
 Eld Rune is 2. etc

 To add a socket to an item, use the numerical equivalent rune for the number of sockets you want on the item.
 If the recipe doesn't work, that item can't have that many sockets.
 Check the item level if you think it should.
 - Item + El Rune = Item with 1 Socket